Duality pairs, phantom maps, and definability in triangulated categories: Examples of duality pairs

 We spell out some concrete instances of this example now.
 For more details on the functors $\Gamma$ and $\Lambda$ which arise in each of the following examples, together with some further examples of $\T$ and $\K$ one might choose, we refer the reader to~\cite{localduality}. \begin{enumerate} \item Let $R$ be a commutative ring and $I$ be a finitely generated ideal.
 Taking $\T = \msf{D}(R)$ and $\K = \{K(I)\}$ where $K(I)$ is the (unstable) Koszul complex on $I$, we obtain a duality pair $(\msf{D}(R)_\Gamma, \msf{D}(R)_\Lambda)$, where $\msf{D}(R)_\Gamma$ and $\msf{D}(R)_\Lambda$ consist of the derived $I$-torsion and derived $I$-complete complexes respectively.
 One can also generalize this to the setting where $R$ is a commutative ring spectrum and $I$ is a finitely generated ideal in $\pi_*R$. \item Letting $\T = \mrm{Sp}$ be the stable homotopy category and $\K = \{F(n)\}$ where $F(n)$ is a finite type $n$ spectrum, we obtain a duality pair $(\C_{n-1}^f, L_{F(n)}\mrm{Sp})$ where $\C_{n-1}^f$ denotes the image of the acyclification with respect to $F(n)$, and $L_{F(n)}\mrm{Sp}$ denotes the Bousfield localisation at $F(n)$.
 Note that the resulting duality pair is independent of the choice of finite type $n$ spectrum $F(n)$.
 One may also perform a local version of this by setting $\T$ to be the category of $E(n)$-local spectra, where $E(n)$ denotes the Johnson-Wilson theory at some height $n$. \item Take $\T = \mrm{Sp}_G$ to be the equivariant stable homotopy category with respect to a compact Lie group $G$, and let $\mc{F}$ be a family of subgroups of $G$.
 By taking $\K = \{G/H_+ \mid H \in \mc{F}\}$ one obtains a duality pair $(\mrm{Sp}_G^{\text{$\mc{F}$-free}}, \mrm{Sp}_G^{\text{$\mc{F}$-cofree}})$ where $\mrm{Sp}_G^{\text{$\mc{F}$-free}}$ denotes the subcategory of $\mc{F}$-free $G$-spectra (i.e., those which have geometric isotropy in $\mc{F}$, equivalently, those for which the natural map $E\mc{F}_+ \wedge X \to X$ is an equivalence) and $\mrm{Sp}_G^{\text{$\mc{F}$-cofree}}$ denotes the subcategory of $\mc{F}$-cofree $G$-spectra (i.e., those for which the natural map $X \to F(E\mc{F}_+, X)$ is an equivalence). \end{enumerate} \end{ex}

 \begin{ex} Let $\T$ be a big tensor-triangulated category and fix a compact object $K\in\T$.
 Consider the Auslander and Bass classes associated to $K$:

+We refer the reader to~\cite{foxbyequivalence} for an example of Auslander and Bass classes in relation to~\cref{localduality}, and for further references on the history of these classes.
 We can realise $\A_{K}$ (respectively $\B_{K}$) as the class of objects in $\T$ such that the unit (respectively counit) of the adjunction $K \otimes - \dashv F(K,-)$ on $\T$ is an equivalence.
 The pair $(\A_{K},\B_{K})$ is, in fact, a symmetric duality pair.
 To see this, suppose that $X\in\T$, then there are isomorphisms

 In particular, we see that if $X\in \A_{K}$, then $F(X,\mbb{I})\in\B_{K}$, while if $F(Y,\mbb{I})\in\B_{K}$, we must have $Y\in\A_{K}$.
 Clearly $\B_{K}$ is closed under retracts and finite coproducts.
 To see $(\B_{K},\A_{K})$ is a duality pair, note the following isomorphisms hold for any $Y\in\T$